-Several trends relating to institutions of higher education were revealed by this analysis.
-The percentage of attacks directed at colleges increased from Period 1 to Period 2 (26.5% to 42.9%), and the percentage of large-scale attacks (10 or more victims) at colleges increased from Period 1 to Period 2 (11.1% to 41.6%).
-Another trend was that the majority of perpetrators of college attacks were not white males (76.2%), including a high percentage of immigrants.
+Analysis revealed several trends relating to institutions of higher education.
+The percentage of attacks that were directed at colleges increased from Period 1 to Period 2 (26.5 percent to 42.9 percent), and the percentage of large-scale attacks (10 or more victims) at colleges increased from Period 1 to Period 2 (11.1 percent to 41.6 percent).
+Another trend identified is that the majority of perpetrators of college attacks were not white males (76.2 percent), but included a high percentage of immigrants.

-The fact that none of the immigrant perpetrators who arrived in the United States as children committed attacks until adulthood, suggests that the pressures of higher education may be significant factors.
+The fact that none of the immigrant perpetrators who arrived in the United States as children committed attacks until adulthood suggests that the pressures of higher education may be significant factors.
 Fox (2008) discussed violence in higher education by noting that many perpetrators have either been graduate students or not been traditional-aged undergraduates.
-He highlighted the academic pressures of graduate school as well as the life challenges of being self-supporting adults while also attending a university.
+He highlighted the academic pressures of graduate school, as well as the life challenges associated with being self-supporting adults while also attending a university.
 He also cited the increased stress for students "who come from cultures where failure is seen as shame on the entire family."
 In addition, immigrants and international students commonly deal with stresses related to acculturation, language differences, and isolation from their family and/or a supportive community.
-They may also come from cultures where the stigma attached to seeking mental health treatment is severe, thereby preventing them from seeking help when they are in emotional distress.
+They may also come from cultures in which the stigma attached to seeking mentalhealth treatment is severe, preventing them from seeking help when they are in emotional distress.

-Keeping these factors in mind, colleges and universities need to examine their current programs and processes to assist immigrants and international students with their transition to the United States as well as to higher education.
+Keeping these factors in mind, colleges and universities need to examine their current programs and processes to assist immigrants and international students with their transition to the United States, as well as to higher education.
 The same may apply to working with non-white students who were born in the United States who may face similar issues of acculturation, English as a second language, and stigma associated with seeking mental health treatment.

-Pointing out the stresses faced by immigrant and other minority students, however, does not account for the increase in frequency in their attacks in higher education from Period I to Period 2.
+Pointing out the stresses faced by immigrant and other minority students, however, does not account for the increase in frequency in their attacks in higher education from Period 1 to Period 2.
 In addition, such considerations are not relevant for every incident.
 Myron May, for example, was an African American man who reportedly had an outstanding experience at Florida State University.
-At the age of 3I, ten years after he graduated, he returned to his alma mater and for no comprehensible reason shot people on campus (Langman, 2016).
+At the age of 31, 10 years after he graduated, he returned to his alma mater and for no comprehensible reason shot people on campus (Langman, 2016).
 Similarly, Aaron Ybarra had a mixed Latino/Asian heritage.
-He attacked Seattle Pacific University, an institution he had never attended and had no connection to.
-He had considered other venues for his attack, but chose this university as a target of convenience (Langman, 2015a).
+He attacked Seattle Pacific University, an institution he had never attended and to which he had no connection.
+He had considered other venues for his attack, but chose this university as a target of convenience (Langman, 2015).
 Thus, caution needs to be exercised in attempting to make sense of the trends highlighted in this study.